Mizu-Tech/mizu-tech-esp32-wifi-deauther/README.md

 </ul>
 <br> NOTE
 <blockquote>If the device cannot connect to wifi, turn off VPN and custom DNS, make sure the web panel is opened in a site state without SSL/TLS (don't worry, this is just localhost).</blockquote>
-<blockquote>If the web panel is still inaccessible (usually on an iPhone), you just need to tinker with the Network settings, this happens because the system considers the web panel a threat</blockquote>
+<blockquote>If the web panel is still inaccessible (usually on an iPhone), you just need to tinker with the Network settings, this happens because the system considers the web panel a threat.</blockquote>
-<blockquote>Turn off your cellular data if you access the web panel using a smartphone, make sure the device is offline and only connected to the "Galaxy A55 5G" wifi.</blockquote>
+<blockquote>Turn off your cellular data if you access the web panel using a smartphone, make sure the device is offline and only connected to the ESP32 internal wifi.</blockquote>
-<blockquote>If you access the panel using a desktop, use a chrome extension to force the web panel to disable SSL/TLS (force HTTP)</blockquote>
+<blockquote>If you access the panel using a desktop, use a chrome extension to force the web panel to disable SSL/TLS (force HTTP).</blockquote>

 <h1 align="left">Social Media</h1>
 <a href="https://www.tiktok.com/@azfamahardika__">TikTok</a> <br>